(888) 448-0302 Talk to a recovery specialist 24/7

 Anxiety and Mood Disorders

 Over half of those with an anxiety or mood disorder also suffer from a substance use disorder.
-Those who are diagnosed and treated appropriately for anxiety or mood disorders have a good chance of staying clear from drugs later on.
+Those diagnosed and treated appropriately for anxiety or mood disorders have a good chance of staying clear from drugs later on.
 Medication and cognitive behavioral therapy can replace substance use as an effective coping mechanism.

 ADHD